Samantha's "Remember the Time" Clue - It was REAL

 For the next several appearances, the Joker often escaped capture but

-(falling off a cliff, being caught in a
+suffered an apparent death (falling off a cliff, being caught in a

 burning building, etc.), from which his body was not recovered.